 - Visit the Chapel Bridge – The Chapel Bridge is one of Lucerne’s most iconic landmarks.
 Dating back to the 14th Century, this wooden bridge spans the River Reuss and is adorned with paintings that tell the history of Lucerne.

-- Take a boat ride on Lake Lucerne – One of the best ways to enjoy the stunning scenery is by taking a Lake Lucerne cruise.
-There are various boat tours available, or you can simply rent a rowboat and explore the lake at your own pace.
+- Take a boat ride on Lake Lucerne – One of the best ways to enjoy the stunning scenery is a Lake Lucerne cruise.
+There are various boat tours available, or you can rent a rowboat and explore the lake at your own pace.

 - Visit the Lion Monument – The Lion Monument is a tribute to the members of the Swiss Guard who were killed during the French Revolution.
 This powerful statue is carved into the side of a cliff and is well worth a visit.

 - Sample Swiss cuisine – Swiss cuisine is renowned for its delicious cheese and chocolate fondue.
-Be sure to try out some of the local dishes while you’re in Lucerne.
+Be sure to try out some of the local dishes in Lucerne.

 - Visit a traditional Swiss chalet – One of the best ways to experience Swiss culture is by visiting a traditional chalet.
 Many of these chalets can be found in the surrounding villages near Lucerne.